Brett Hull: Dallas Stars (1998–2001)

 Hull reached 1,000 points in his career when he notched a goal and an assist in a 3–1 victory with the Dallas Stars over the Boston Bruins on November 14, 1998.
 He then scored his 600th goal on December 31, 1999, in a 5–4 victory over the Mighty Ducks of Anaheim.
 He scored 32 goals in 1998–99 despite struggling with a groin injury for much of the season.
-The Stars reached the 1999 Stanley Cup Finals, against the Buffalo Sabres.
+The Stars reached the 1999 Stanley Cup Final, against the Buffalo Sabres.
 The sixth game of the series went to overtime tied 1–1 while Dallas held a 3–2 series lead.
 At 14:51 of the third overtime period, Hull collected a rebound in front of the Buffalo net and put the puck past goaltender Dominik Hašek to win the game, and the Stanley Cup, for Dallas.

 "We all knew that they had changed the rule.
 But obviously the NHL decided they weren't going to tell anybody but the teams ...
 They changed the rule to say if you have control in the crease, you can score the goal, and that's exactly what it was."